 If you’ve ever had problems printing printables, this handy guide will get you on track and teach you how to print printables that are perfect every time!

 – File Formats –

-Because pdf format is so easy to use, all Creative Art’n’Soul printables both free printables and premium printables, are designed in high resolution and compiled in pdf format for easy printing.
+Because pdf format is so easy to use, all our premium printables are designed in high resolution and compiled in pdf format for easy printing.
 Although the printables are designed to print on US letter-size paper (8.5″ x 11″), you can also easily print them on A4-size paper (8.25″ x 11.75″/210mm x 297mm).

 PDF readers can be either browser-based, or you can use a desktop version.

 - With browser-based viewers you can view pdf documents in your browser.
 While this option might be quick and convenient, it has limited capabilities.

 - Desktop versions such as the free Adobe Acrobat Reader DC can be downloaded to your computer or device, and gives you many more options for reading and printing.

 Apart from the simplicity of reading and printing pdf files, you can also easily scale and resize the pages.
 This gives you the option to resize your printables and use them in different ways or for different crafting projects.

 When printing from a pdf document, the “Page Scaling” option to “None” or “Actual Size” should be used for most printables.
 This option might look different depending on which reader you use.
 This ensures that your printable will print at the correct size regardless of what paper size you use.
 When printing on A4 paper, you may also need to check the “Auto-rotate and center” option.

 For some printables, particularly if they have a border around the edge, you may need to set the “Page Scaling” option to “Fit to Printable Area”.
 This will ensure that the page prints without cutting off the border or edge.
 You may need to play with these settings to ensure that your page prints correctly.

 Your Guide to Printing Printables